The Claret Comes of Age

 With all these transitions and awards, we took time this past year to reflect where the Matthews brand has been, but more importantly, where we are going.

 The new label is striking.
-It looks great in your cellar, on a candle-lit table, or sitting on a shelf in a restaurant.
+It looks great in your cellar, on a candle-lit table, or sitting on a shelf in a wine shop.
 It also reflects the type of wine you will enjoy inside the bottle.
 We are thrilled about it, and are so appreciative of the team at Shore that led us through this process as a brand.

 So with a new vintage and a new label, we turned our eyes on making it as easy as possible for our fans to get this wine into their hands, and ultimately, into their glass.
-As it turns out there’s another Seattle-based company that can help do just that.

-A new way to order the Claret
+How to order the Claret

 First, if you haven’t joined the Matthews Wine Club, we recommend doing so today.
 It ensures that you’ll receive all of our wines and it features a host of benefits, which you can read about here.
 If you love what we’re doing, a Wine Club membership guarantees an allocation of all our wines and helps you stay connected with the winery.
+All Wine Club members receive free ground shipping on all wine purchases throughout the year, including the Claret.

 3. Ask your local wine shop to carry the Claret.
 We work with some of the top distribution companies in the United States.
 Wondering if Matthews is available in your state?
 Click here for a list of states and our distributors to find out.
 Simply provide the name of our distributor or your local wine shop and they will be able to source the wine for you.
 Or you can…

 (Please note: all shipments are weather dependent, in order to protect the wine.
-We will try to ship as fast as we can, but we won’t ever put the wine at risk for heat or cold damage.)
+We will try to ship as fast as we can, but we won’t ever put your wine at risk for heat or cold damage.)

 In honor of our newest Claret vintage, we’ve made short video that shows all meticulous decision that go into making this wine.

 Finally, we would like to say a huge thank you to our winemaking team, our tasting room staff, and all of our fans.
 We love making wine for you.
 We hope you enjoy the new vintage of Claret, and look forward to sharing a glass and spending time with you soon.
-Look forward to seeing you March 18 in Woodinville!

 - Matthews Winery